Upper School Curriculum

 The guiding beliefs of the English Department rest upon the expectation that each student learns to function effectively with balanced concentration on all areas of language: reading, writing, speaking, and listening.
 A strong focus on writing and analytical skills facilitates a student’s emerging self-awareness and her ability to think critically and to articulate her thoughts.
 The English program seeks to balance respect for a student’s ideas with the development of structures and skills that will help her to express herself with precision.
 Reading selected works from varied genres and geographies connects the student’s own concerns with the larger world, especially through the lens of Goal III: “educating to a social awareness which impels to action.”
 The four-year writing program provides intensive instruction in narrative, descriptive, persuasive, and expository writing.
 In the process, students are well prepared for college writing and the verbal portions of standardized tests such as the ACT and SAT.

-Foundational texts in Western literature serve as the core of the study of literature in English 9.
+English 9 focuses on foundational skills and texts to prepare students for their study of literature in the Upper School.
 As students read and discuss increasingly challenging texts, studied in conjunction with the grade 9 World History curriculum, they work to sharpen their analytical skills as well as the expression of those skills in speaking and in writing.
-Formal grammar and usage study complement the emphasis on clear, organized writing.
-Writing assignments include expository, analytical, personal and more creative models, and throughout the year the stages of the writing process are practiced and reinforced.
+Formal grammar and usage study complements the emphasis on clear, organized writing.
+Writing assignments include expository, analytical, personal, and more creative models, and throughout the year all stages of the writing process are practiced and reinforced.
 Regular vocabulary study helps to enrich students’ diction and the varied expression of their ideas.
-Texts include: Salingers, The Catcher in the Rye, Homer's The Odyssey, Sophocles' Antigone, Achebe's Things Fall Apart, Shakespeare's Julius Caesar and Chaucer's The Canterbury Tales, as well as selected myths, essays, and poetry.
+Texts include Alcott’s Little Women, Homer’s The Odyssey, Hurston’s Their Eyes Were Watching God, Shakespeare’s Julius Caesar, as well as selected poetry, short stories, and nonfiction.

 English 10: World Literature

 The writing program in grade 10 emphasizes the process of drafting in the instruction of expository writing.
 Students write a range of essays to understand the different purposes (persuasive, informative, comparative, analytic) a writer must identify when trying to reach her audience.
 The ability to read texts closely and in context is developed through critical reading of novels, plays, and poetry; representative selections from around the world serve as the core of the study in literature.
 Grammar and usage lessons build upon the foundation from English 9 and address issues as they emerge in the revision process.
-Texts include: Austen’s Pride and Prejudice, Shakespeare’s The Tempest, Satrapi’s Persepolis, Smith’s White Teeth, Garcia Mar- quez’s Chronicle of a Death Foretold, as well as selected short fiction and poetry.
+Texts include Esquivel’s Like Water for Chocolate, Adichie’s Purple Hibiscus, Shakespeare’s The Tempest, Satrapi’s Persepolis, Murata’s Convenience Store Woman, as well as selected poetry, short stories, and nonfiction.

-This course stresses a student’s ability to write cogent, extemporaneous arguments about literature and the larger world.
+This course stresses a student’s ability to write cogent, nuanced arguments about literature and the larger world.
 Students continue to practice expository writing, with an emphasis on literary analysis and, later in the year, the personal narrative.
-Representative selections from the multicultural texts of America, from the 1800s to the present day, serve as the core of the study in literature.
-Additionally, this course hones critical reading, grammar, and vocabulary skills in preparation for the SAT/ACT and the AP Exam in Literature and Composition.
-Successful completion of this course allows students to opt for the SAT Literature Subject Test in the spring.
-Texts include: Twain’s The Adventures of Huckleberry Finn, Morrison’s Beloved, Ward’s Sing, Unburied, Sing, Fitzgerald’s The Great Gatsby, Hemingway’s The Sun Also Rises, Faulkner’s As I Lay Dying, as well as selected poetry and nonfiction.
+Representative selections from the multicultural texts of America serve as the core of the study in literature.
+Students explore what it means to be “American” and how that definition has changed from the founding of our nation to today.
+Additionally, this course hones critical reading, grammar, and vocabulary skills in preparation for the verbal portions of the SAT/ACT, and successful completion of this course prepares students for the AP Exam in Literature and Composition.
+Texts include Orange’s There There, Morrison’s Beloved, Ward’s Sing, Unburied, Sing, Fitzgerald’s The Great Gatsby, Miller’s Death of a Salesman, as well as selected poetry, short stories, and nonfiction.

 English 12: Friendship and Love